arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## PLC IDE & IoT Cloud Integration

-The [**Arduino PLC IDE**](https://www.arduino.cc/pro/software-plc-ide) integrates the capability to use **IEC IEC61131-3** programming languages, which are LD, SFC, FBD, ST, and IL.
+The [__Arduino PLC IDE__](https://www.arduino.cc/pro/software-plc-ide) integrates the capability to use **IEC IEC61131-3** programming languages, which are LD, SFC, FBD, ST, and IL.
 All these languages are applicable for Opta™.
 A wide set of standard features are included with these PRO solutions to develop industrial automation or advanced applications.
 You can find more resources related to PLC IDE [here](https://docs.arduino.cc/software/plc-ide) and the software can be accessed [here](https://www.arduino.cc/en/software#arduino-plc-ide).

-The **IoT Cloud** is a platform that allows to deploy IoT applications with ease and control parameters at any given moment.
+The __IoT Cloud__ is a platform that allows users to deploy IoT applications with ease and control parameters at any given moment.
 The platform provides robust security characteristics, of which Opta™ take advantage to provide secure industrial application deployments.
 You can find more about IoT Cloud at [here](https://docs.arduino.cc/arduino-cloud/).

 ### Understanding the Process

 The PLC IDE supports seamless integration with IoT Cloud, enabling IoT capabilities for the Opta™.
 The application field can be expanded thanks to this feature with the needed security elements, ensuring stable industrial operation.

-The structure composes of two elements, where PLC IDE defines Opta™ with connectivity settings and designed tasks; while IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.
+The structure comprises two elements, where PLC IDE defines Opta™ with connectivity settings and designed tasks; while IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.

 TODO Create a new image for explaining the structure